Ger Loughnane: Inter-provincial

-In 1975 Loughnane was chosen on the Munster inter-provincial team for the very first time.
+In 1975, Loughnane was chosen on the Munster inter-provincial team for the very first time.
 In spite of a narrow one-point defeat by Leinster in the decider, it was the first of seven successive seasons of Loughnane being picked for inter-provincial duty.

-The following year Loughnane was dropped from the starting fifteen, however, he was introduced as a substitute in the decider against Leinster.
+The following year, Loughnane was dropped from the starting fifteen, however he was introduced as a substitute in the decider against Leinster.
 A narrow 4–9 to 4–8 victory gave Munster the title, and gave Loughnane a first Railway Cup medal.

-Defeat was Munster's lot the following year, however, Loughnane was back on the starting fifteen in 1978.
+Munster lost the following year; however, Loughnane was back on the starting fifteen in 1978.
 A 0–20 to 1–11 defeat of Connacht secured a second Railway Cup medal for Loughnane.

-Munster faced defeat at the hands of a resurgent Connacht over the next two years, however, the team bounced back in 1981.
+Munster faced defeat at the hands of a resurgent Connacht over the next two years; however, the team bounced back in 1981.
 Loughnane was at right corner-back as Munster trounced archrivals Leinster by 2–16 to 2–6.